d4deepu/CPA-Template/README.md

 ```

 ### Compiles and hot-reloads for development

+Run this while testing and coding

 ```
 npm run serve
 ```

 ### Compiles and minifies for production

+After completion build for production.
+Final output will be in `dist/` folder

 ```
 npm run build
 ```

 ### Lints and fixes files

+Ignore for now

 ```
 npm run lint
 ```